wzhu8041/Madness-Volatility/README.md

 The error in cell 16 is just due to not being able to find the scraped files.
 This should be resolved by running the code again.

+Also I added an infographic that I completed to capture the information